HealthBioscienceIDEAS/microscopy-novice/episodes/filetypes-and-metadata.md

 along with providing easy browsing of some metadata.
 - Pixel size states how large a pixel is in physical units (e.g. micrometre).
 - Compression can be lossless or lossy - lossless is best for microscopy images.
 - There are many, many different microscopy file formats.
-Different formats are best for different uses like acquisition, analysis and display.
+The best format to use depends on your use-case e.g. acquisition, analysis or display.

 ::::::::::::::::::::::::::::::::::::::::::::::::